lvyl9909/lvyl9909.github.io/_pages/home.md

 I am currently a Master’s student in Software Engineering at the University of Melbourne (Unimelb), Australia.
 I'm interested in process-aware data science, computer modelling and machine learning.
+As a software engineering master, I'm also involved in building open-source well-documented software.
+Throughout the project, I excelled as team leader, overseeing workflow coordination, facilitating communication, and actively participating in all phases of development.

-I am currently working as a Research Assistant at Texas Tech University, focusing on integrating generative AI (GenAI), logic, and processes in education to enhance teaching quality and learning outcome.
+I am currently working as a Research Assistant at Texas Tech University, focusing on integrating generative AI, logic, and processes in education to enhance teaching quality and learning outcome.
 My current research interests center on the combination of GenAI, logic, and process mining in education.

 Next semester, I will collaborate with Dr. Abel Armas Cervantes on a research project titled “Looking at LMS through a Process Lens,” which explores the application of process mining in education.

-My previous research focuses on developing advanced algorithms for approximate conformance checking between process execution data and models[[read more](/projects/hierarchical.md)].

-As a software engineering master, I'm also involved in building open-source well-documented software.
-Throughout the project, I excelled as team leader, overseeing workflow coordination, facilitating communication, and actively participating in all phases of development.

 [//]: # (I'm a member of the [Explainable Analytics for Machine Intelligence &#40;XAMI&#41;)